University of Jordan: Students

 The University of Jordan Student Union is the University's student body.
-A student council, formally called "Student Union" of 80 members is elected annually.
-It acts as a liaison between the students and the university administration on matters of major concern to students.
-It also publishes the student monthly Sawt al-Talaba (The Students' Voice).

 The regulations governing the Student Union have been subject to several revisions and major changes since its conception.
 The latest version of these regulations was written by a committee of both students (Hamdoon Khateeb, Malek Khalaileh, Khaled Gabba, Yasmeen AbuTaleb, Issam Khoury) and faculty members (Dr. Ali Mahafzah, Dr. Ali Badran, Dr. Ali Sawwa) and put into effect in 2008.

 Alumni

-Graduates from UJ have attained positions in many fields in many countries including government, science, business, literature, and military.
-Some notable alumni are: